tpltnt/wave2c/README.md

 about
 -----
 wave2c a simple converter to dump wave audio into a C-array.
-This can be used to make audio recordings part of microconroller firmware.
+This can be used to make audio recordings part of a microconroller firmware.
 To do so the audio file has to be an 8bit mono wavefile with a samplerate of 8KHz (for now).